Emergency Dentists for Toothaches and More

 Did you know a tooth can be completely knocked out of its socket without breaking?

 A knocked out permanent (Adult) tooth can be successfully re-planted and function as normal however deciduous (baby/milk) teeth do not need to be re-planted.
 Time is a crucial factor in adult tooth replantation.
-If the tooth can be re-planted on the spot it is advised to do so at your own discretion then promptly attend your dentist to stabilise.
-Alternatively a carer should bring the patient and the knocked out tooth with them to the dentist within 30 minutes.
+If possible, make sure to re-plant the tooth on the spot and then promptly attend your dentist to stabilise.
+Alternatively, make sure to reach a Dentist within 30 minutes to save the tooth.

 - Only touch the tooth by the crown portion (biting area) not the root (pointed end).

 - If the root is dirty rinse with milk or patient saliva before replanting.